Faltenreich/faltenreich.github.io/_posts/2023-01-18-migrating-to-kotlin-multiplatform-mobile.md

 One question about [AWS Amplify](https://aws.amazon.com/de/amplify) regarding KMM has been answered by one of its developers:

-> "Amplify products are intended as a front-end framework.
+> Amplify products are intended as a front-end framework.
 Therefore, it's unlikely that we we'll ever prioritize a full multi-platform build.
-But if we see enough customer demand, we could potentially add more explicit support for Multiplatform Mobile."
+But if we see enough customer demand, we could potentially add more explicit support for Multiplatform Mobile.
 >
 > -- <cite>[Jameson Williams, engineer on the Amplify team](https://stackoverflow.com/a/66234604/3269827)</cite>

 [Parse Server](https://parseplatform.org) has one closed issue regarding Kotlin/Native with one developer summarizing:

-> "I'm not sure this is a direction / strategy that we'll pursue in any case.
-If this is something you want to pursue (build a kotlin SDK) feel free to get started."
+> I'm not sure this is a direction / strategy that we'll pursue in any case.
+If this is something you want to pursue (build a kotlin SDK) feel free to get started.
 >
 > -- <cite>[Florent Vilmart, contributor to Parse Server](https://github.com/parse-community/Parse-SDK-Android/issues/728#issuecomment-408607292)</cite>